nithingovindarajan/nithingovindarajan.github.io/_pages/code.md

 #### Packages
 1. **PyTensorlab (Python).** I am currently involved in a huge undertaking to translate the [Tensorlab](https://www.tensorlab.net/) software package in Matlab to Python.
 This is software package for computing tensor decompositions (e.g., CPD, multi-linear SVD, LMLRA).
 I am one of the main contributing developers.
 (IN DEVELOPMENT PHASE)
 2. **SSSMatrices (Julia).** Computational routines for Sequentially Semi-Separable (SSS) matrices.
-The package allows one to convert dense matrix into SSS representation, add SSS representations, and solve systems involving SSS representations.  ([Repository](https://github.com/nithingovindarajan/SSSmatrices))
+The package allows one to convert dense matrix into SSS representations, add SSS matrices, and solve linear systems involving SSS matrices.  ([Repository](https://github.com/nithingovindarajan/SSSmatrices))